There are so many reasons to love Jack Russell Terriers; they have big hearts and a wide set of skills.

 The Bo-Jack is a cross between the “American gentleman” (Boston terrier) and the spunky Jack Russell.

 This mixed-breed doggo is typically praised for being good-tempered, loving, and very intelligent.
 But he also has a playful and energetic side, which means he’s always ready to have a good time!
-Fortunately for many would-be owners, this is a pretty low-maintenance breed, who only needs about 30 to 60 minutes of exercise a day.
+Fortunately for many would-be owners, Boston Terrier mixes tend to be low-maintenance, who only needs about 30 to 60 minutes of exercise a day.
+But if your pup has a little more JRT in him, he may need more time to romp and burn off all that terrier energy!

 Border Jacks are one part Jack Russell and one part border collie, and the result is an incredibly agile pooch, who usually thrives at many canine sports.
 Given that both the parents breeds have innate agility and athleticism, these pups need an active family with a big yard.